Flarp/Distri-Node/README.md

         * Sets the timeout (in seconds) of how long until an inactive user is kicked.
     */

-    'timeout': 0 // a timeout of 0 will turn it off
+    'timeout': 0, // a timeout of 0 will turn it off

+    /*
+        * If this is set to true, the timeouts will be adjusted after every
+        * completed workgroup to the slowest person to complete it who was not
+        * timed out.
+This will gradually shrink the timeout to a place where
+        * it blocks out people who are lingering and people with very very old
+        * computers.
+    */

+    'dynamicTimeouts': false

 }
 ```